FARMINGTON, Mo. (KMOV.com) -- Trooper walks with a slight limp, but otherwise you wouldn’t know the happy dog suffered unthinkable abuse.

 Vets didn’t think he would survive the night.
 His story saw national headlines and two years later he has a new forever home.

-The man accused in the abuse, Jason Hampton, still awaits trial.
-He faces a felony count of animal abuse.
-The first prosecutor on the case lost an election, the second recused herself, and now a special prosecutor from Madison County, Mo., is handling the case.
+Charges against the man accused in the abuse, Jason Hampton, were dropped, News 4 learned on Feb.
+19, 2020.
+He faced a felony count of animal abuse.
+The first prosecutor on the case lost an election, the second recused herself, and then a special prosecutor from Madison County, Mo., was assigned to the case.

-M. Dwight Robbins is the special prosecutor but Karen Runk, the president of Missouri K9 Friends is worried he plans to drop the case, or lower the charges.
+M. Dwight Robbins was the special prosecutor but Karen Runk, the president of Missouri K9 Friends, previously told News 4 he worried the case would be dropped or charges would be lowered.

 “[Hampton] is part of their diversion program,” said Runk, which means charges could be dismissed if the defendant successfully completes the program.